 - Don’t focus on your brand — We have quotations and findings in the plot, but the emphasis is on the client’s transition.
 Readers will see this as more honest and authentic.

-Now we have seen multiple great testimonial examples to add to your business, but the question that remained is “How to create them?”
+Now we have seen multiple great customer testimonial examples to add to your business, but the question that remained is “How to add them to your website?”
 The answer is simple:

 Well, Strong Testimonials is the answer if you’re searching for the right balance between usability and functionality.